martinhansdk/Flatpack/README.md

     bootstrap.bat
     b2 install --prefix="%APPDATA%\Autodesk\Autodesk Fusion 360\API\boost"

-Install WiX:

-    dotnet tool install --global wix --version 4.0.0-rc.1

-Clone this project recursively to "%APPDATA%\Autodesk\Autodesk Fusion 360\API\AddIns\Flatpackdev".

-To build an installer, first build the Flatpack project in Visual Studio, the execute the following in a command line inside the Flatpackinstaller directory:
+Install [cmake](https://cmake.org) and [Ninja](https://ninja-build.org/) and make sure both are on your PATH.

+Clone this project recursively to your hard drive, then open a x64 Native Tools Command Prompt and cd to your project.
+Build the extension as follows:

+    makedir build
-    wix build FlatpackInstaller.wxs
+    cd build
+    cmake .. -GNinja
+    ninja